Class Quadruple

 multiply

-factor.
+Multiplies the value of this Quadruple by the value of the givenQuadruplefactor.
 The instance acquires a new value that equals the product of the previous value and the value of the factor.- Parameters:

-- the value to multiply the current value of this Quadruple by.- Returns:
+factor- the value to multiply the current value of this Quadruple by.- Returns:

 - the reference to this object, which holds a new value that equals the product of its previous value and the value of the factor